the8bitzine/the8bitzine.github.io/content/posts/How_to_start_programming.md

 I can venture to say that today, **Python** is what BASIC used to be - a simple language for everyone.
 In addition, it has a huge number of libraries that allow for easy and quick creation of programs that perform almost any task.
 I started programming in Python a few years ago, I wrote and sold my first commercial program after a few days of learning, interestingly, thanks to the available libraries, my program only had 17 lines of code.

 **Pros of Python**: Python is a very beginner-friendly language, and writing a useful program can often be as simple as using the right library.
 One of the many libraries available for Python is [PyGame](https://www.pygame.org/) for graphics and game development.
 Python and PyGame are a quick start to gamedev.
-Due to the fact that it is a scripting language, your program will run on any modern computer (although in order to achieve this, the programmer needs to be aware of some basic aspects).  sidebar: "right"
+Due to the fact that it is a scripting language, your program will run on any modern computer (although in order to achieve this, the programmer needs to be aware of some basic aspects).
-comments: true

 **Cons of Python**: aside from the fact that it allows you to learn programming, it's actually not very much related to the demoscene.
 It is a scripting language, which makes any program written in Python much slower than a compiled program (although it is possible to create executable binary files from Python code).